bacalhau-project/bacalhau/docs/intro.md

 bacalhau docker run ubuntu echo Hello World
 ```

-The job runs on the global Bacalhau network.
+The job runs on the demo Bacalhau network.

 Download your result: